+Once ARPA-E has completed its review of Full Applications, reviewer comments on compliant and responsive Full Applications are made available to Applicants via ARPA-E eXCHANGE.
 Applicants may submit an optional Reply to Reviewer Comments, which must be submitted by the deadline stated in the FOA.
-Section IV.D of the FOA provides instructions on submitting a Reply to Reviewer Comments.
+Section IV.A.3 of the FOA provides instructions on submitting a Reply to Reviewer Comments.